longwind48/airline-delay-prediction/scripts/dataviz.md

 ![](dataviz_files/figure-html/unnamed-chunk-7-1.png)<!-- -->
-Flight delay patterns also fluctuate on a weekly basis.
-Average length of delay and proportion of delayed flights are highest on Mondays and Fridays, while lowest on Saturdays.
-Although the difference was not that significant, the pattern does make some sense because most business travellers fly outbounds on Monday and return to office by the end of week.
+Flight delay patterns also fluctuated on a weekly basis.
+Average length of delay and proportion of delayed flights were highest on Mondays and Fridays, while lowest on Saturdays.
+Although the difference was not that significant, the pattern did make some sense because most business travelers fly outbound on Monday and return to office by the end of week.

 ---